 Some people brag because they think English is the only language that has the word saudade.
 And really if we take most of the translations of saudade into other languages we will find more words that mean absence, nostalgia or miss.
 Even so, this word does not exist only in English, it originated from Latin and is found in several Romance languages but sometimes with other meanings.

 It is not just Portuguese that has some uniqueness, Japanese is full of verbs, expressions and words that cannot be literally translated into other languages, but unfortunately there is not a single word to say “Sentir Missor ou saudade”.

 If there is literally no word to indicate the feeling of homesickness in other languages, how can you say you miss someone in Japanese?
 There are several ways to express this in Japanese, in this article we will see some of them.

 Japanese is quite thorough when it comes to showing feelings, so much so that there are many ways to say you love or likes something or someone.
 The same thing happens when trying to show the feeling of longing or missing.
 Japanese uses a lot of joining verbs to form others and also many verbs have different meanings, and this can even be confusing.

 恋しい - Koishii

-This is an expression that shows longing, desire and a feeling of lack, but it must be used with care, as the kanji 恋 means love and passion.
+This is an expression that shows longing, desire, and a feeling of absence, but it should be used with caution, since the kanji 恋 means love and passion.
 It may seem more common to use 恋しい with your girlfriend or wife.
 However, it's normal to use koishii with other people you haven't seen in a long time, or even with food and objects, but it's not common, as there are other words for it.
 Koishii it could indicate that you have an intimate relationship or something.

 - 私は恋しい - watashi wa koishii - I miss you;